 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)), an EPCS AP MLD shall use the following procedure to enable EPCS priority access for the requesting non-AP MLD.
+Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) (#10326, #12695, #12696) for the specified service type and set of EPCS links, an EPCS AP MLD shall use the following procedure to enable EPCS priority access for (#10326, #12695, #12696) for the specified service type and set of EPCS links corresponding to the requesting non-AP MLD.

 The receiving AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive.

-Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive, the receiving AP MLD shall reply to the initiating non-AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) using the following procedure:
+Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive, the receiving AP MLD shall reply to the initiating non-AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) (#10326, #12695, #12696) for the requested service type and set of EPCS links using the following procedure:

 For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD in the dot11InterworkingEntry is set to true indicating the requesting non-AP MLD is verified for EPCS priority access, the AP MLD shall set the Status Code field to a value of SUCCESS.